Salaberry-de-Valleyfield: Attractions

 The Musée de Société des Deux-Rives (MUSO), which covers the economic and cultural history of the region, is located in the city.

 The city houses one of the 10 minor basilicas in Quebec.
 Cathedral-Basilica of Saint Cecilia, built in 1934–1935, is one of the largest churches in the country.

 The city has been the site of the Valleyfield Regattas since 1938.
 The event takes place every year at the beginning of July over a three-day period in the heart of the city on Bay Saint-François.
 It is an international hydroplane competition, in which power boats achieve speeds of up to 225 km/h.
 Attracting over 130,000 visitors per year, it also includes other cultural activities.

+The Canadian Pontifical Zouaves Memorial Statue which commemorates Canadians who served in the Papal Zouaves is located on Victoria Street and Fabrique Street.